Temporal rich club phenomenon and its formation mechanisms: Results

-Combining $M(r, \Delta)$ and $M_{\mathrm{rnd}}(k, \Delta)$, we report the results of their ratio $\mu(r, \Delta)$ in Figure~\ref{Fig:TRC:M}(d).
-We use bootstrap statistical tests in Eq.~(\ref{Eq:TRC:trendp}), and the fraction of statistical significance above 1\% is identified as not having a significant TRC phenomenon, described as a blank.
-The value of $\mu(k, \Delta)$ is presented for the fraction of statistical significance less than 1\%.
-We report four typical statistical results in Figure~\ref{Fig:TRC:M}(e).
-The first three are statistically significant results.
-As $k$ increases, the more core clubs show a wider distribution.
-The fourth subplot shows a non-significant result, which is for the core club $\mathscr{G}_{>280}$ in a short-time simulated situation.
-Since the club is too closely linked, there is not a small probability of reaching the actual value under the null model.
-In terms of the overall results, the peripheral nodes in the system, i.e., those with $k<150$, exhibit a more pronounced simultaneity in the trade relationships.
-This is due to the effects of globalization, where small economies are always in the process of integrating into the trade system.
-The apparent time trend has led to simultaneity among small economies.
-For the large economies in the core club, the impact of globalization is not as significant because it has remained highly interconnected.
-However, when the core group $\mathscr{G}_{>280}$ is destroyed at $k>290$, we observe a pronounced simultaneity effect.
-The remaining club members no longer have permanent and stable trade relations with each other, and the time trend triggers a strong simultaneity.
-This causes $\mu(290, 24-29)$ to express relatively high values.
+Combining $M(k, \Delta)$ and $M_{\mathrm{rnd}}(k, \Delta)$, we present the ratio $\mu(k, \Delta)$ results in Fig.\ref{Fig:TRC:M}(d).
+Utilizing bootstrap statistical tests (Eq.(\ref{Eq:TRC:trendp})), we identify the fraction of statistical significance above 1\% as not having a significant TRC phenomenon, depicted as blanks.
+The values of $\mu(k, \Delta)$ are shown for the fraction of statistical significance below 1\%.
+Four typical statistical results are reported in Fig.~\ref{Fig:TRC:M}(e), with the first three being statistically significant.
+As $k$ increases, the club exhibits a broader distribution.
+The fourth subplot shows a non-significant result for the core club $\mathscr{G}_{>280}$ in a short-time simulated situation.
+Recognizing whether it is a true TRC requires a certain time of evolution due to the close links within the club.
+From the overall results, peripheral nodes (those with $k<150$) in the system show a more pronounced simultaneity in trade relationships.
+Small economies, influenced by globalization, are integrating into the international trade system, leading to apparent simultaneity.
+Large economies, with sustained high interconnectivity, are less affected by globalization.
+However, when the core group $\mathscr{G}_{>280}$ is disrupted at $k>290$, a notable simultaneity effect is observed.
+The remaining club members no longer maintain permanent relations, and the time trend induces strong simultaneity, reflected in relatively high values of $\mu(290, 24-29)$.

-In summary, we complete the shaving of the TRC phenomenon of the N-nutrient trade network with the temporal degree as the richness in this section.
-By comparing the actual TRC coefficients and those simulated by the null model, we identified the central cornerstone club in the network.
-When this club is disrupted, there is a change from a stable state to an unstable state.
-It is found that small players are more affected by the trend of globalization to develop simultaneous trade relations.
-As globalization reaches a bottleneck, this part of the study can focus on whether the same synchronization phenomenon will occur when trade protectionism and counter-globalization, the phenomenon of synchronization warrants careful consideration.
+In conclusion, our analysis confirms the presence of the TRC phenomenon in the N-nutrient trade network, utilizing the aggregate degree as the richness metric.
+Through a comparison between actual TRC coefficients and those simulated by the null model, we identify a central cornerstone club in the network.
+The collapse of this club marks a shift from a stable to an unstable state.
+Smaller players are notably influenced by the globalization trend, developing simultaneous trade relations.
+Given the contemporary rise of trade protectionism and counter-globalization, the phenomenon of synchronization warrants careful consideration.